Implantable Collamer Lens

 What is ICL Surgery?

-The surgery itself is very similar to cataract surgery.
+The surgery itself is similar to cataract surgery.
 Before the procedure, you will have to come into the office to measure the dimensions of the eye, and to ensure the ICL is safe to implant.
-If the surgeon decides the ICL is the best course of action, a procedure date will be set.
-Depending on which version of the ICL is chosen (Visian ICL has several models), you might require a procedure called an iridotomy before inserting the ICL.
-An iridotomy places two microscopic holes in the iris, which serve as a prophylactic measure against Glaucoma.
-Newer versions of the ICL have a hole in the center of them, which removes the need for an iridotomy.
-The iridotomy can be done in the office, and so may be done on the same day as the measurements.
+If Dr. Rapoport decides the ICL is the best course of action, a procedure date will be set.

 Two days prior to the surgery, you will be started on antibiotic drops.
 On the day of the surgery, your eyes will be dilated, and you will be given topical and IV sedation.
 The ICL procedure is painlessly performed under anesthesia, usually in under 30 minutes.
-The surgeon will create a small opening in the cornea, the clear front layer of the eye, where the lens will be inserted.
+Dr. Rapoport will create a small opening in the cornea, the clear front layer of the eye, where the lens will be inserted.
 The packaged ICL is pushed through the opening and then unfurls in the eye.
 The ICL position is adjusted until perfection, and then the procedure is over.
 Eye drops and ointments may be placed in the eye to help with healing and to prevent scarring.
-After the procedure, the surgeon may give you a regimen of eye drop and pills to take to reduce the risk of any healing complications.
+After the procedure, Dr. Rapoport will give you a regimen of eye drop and pills to take to reduce the risk of any healing complications.